qgis/QGIS-Documentation/source/docs/training_manual/database_concepts/data_model.rst

 ::

   createuser -d -E -i -l -P -r -s qgis

 Enter a password when prompted.
-I normally use a different password to my usual unix login.
+You should use a different password to your login password.

 What do those options mean?